Rwanda Safaris Tour Packages

 What should I wear when visiting Rwanda?

 Rwanda has a moderate climate, so it’s a good idea to bring layers that you can easily remove or add as needed.
 Lightweight clothing in natural fibers is recommended, along with sturdy walking shoes.
-If you plan to visit a place of worship or attend a formal event, more conservative attire may be required.
+If you plan to visit a place of worship or attend a formal event, a more conservative attire may be required.

 What is the food like in Rwanda?